Mercenary (video game)

-Mercenary is a 3D action-adventure game written for the Atari 8-bit family and published by Novagen Software in 1985.
-It was converted to the Commodore 64, ZX Spectrum, Amstrad CPC, Atari ST, Amiga and Commodore 16/116/Plus/4 platforms.
-The game uses vector graphics renderings of vast, sparse environments and has open-ended gameplay.
+Mercenary is a 3D action-adventure game written for the Atari 8-bit computers and published by Novagen Software in 1985.
+It was converted to the Commodore 64, ZX Spectrum, Amstrad CPC, Atari ST, Amiga, and Commodore 16/116/Plus/4.
+The game uses vector graphics renderings of vast, sparse environments and has various methods of completing the game.
 It was also released as Mercenary: Escape from Targ and Mercenary: A Flight Simulator Adventure.

 Mercenary was favourably reviewed and followed by two sequels: Damocles and Mercenary III: The Dion Crisis.

 Plot

 Having crash-landed on the planet Targ (en route to the Gamma System of Damocles), the player's main objective is to find a means of escape.
 There are several ways to achieve this end.
 A civil war between two factions, the Palyars (indigenous "good guys") and the Mechanoids (invading "bad guys"), affords the player an opportunity to earn money to buy their escape from Targ.

 The player is accompanied and advised by Benson, a "9th generation PC".
 This interaction is handled via a scrolling news ticker at the bottom of the display.
 As well as providing assistance to the player, much of the humour within the games comes from the occasional sarcastic remarks made by Benson.